Petrol bombs thrown at Northern Irish police on eve of Biden visit | Law-Order

 Petrol bombs thrown at Northern Irish police on eve of Biden visit

-"Our officers have come under attack in Creggan with petrol bombs and other objects thrown at their vehicle while in attendance at an un-notified Easter parade.
-No injuries have been reported at this time," police said in a statement.
 Monday marked the 25th anniversary of the signing of the Good Friday Agreement that largely ended three decades of sectarian bloodshed in Northern Ireland.
 There is still some sporadic violence by small groups opposed to peace.
+Britain's MI5 intelligence agency late last month increased the threat level in Northern Ireland from domestic terrorism to severe - meaning an attack is highly likely.

+It has been mostly at the second highest category since its introduction in 2010 and was raised after an off-duty police officer was left seriously injured following a gun attack by the new IRA, one of the small dissident militant groups.
+Biden is due to arrive in Belfast on Tuesday and make an address at a Belfast university on Wednesday, before travelling to Ireland for a further three days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)